woflydev/diskreet-messenger/README.md

 **Diskreet Messenger and Diskreet Client are backed by Diskreet Incorporated, a 100% not-for-profit organization.**

 # Feature Roadmap into the far, far future...
 This is an approximation of the features and other interesting titbits of information we hope to release in the coming months.
 Please note that these are **subject to change without notice** and we reserve the right to change this roadmap at our discretion.
+Here they are, in no particular order:

 - Client-side server IP configuation.
 - Release of Diskreet Servers alongside the updated client so that you yourself may host one if you wish to do so locally.
+- Gradual release of client and server source code.
+- Cross-platform support for Linux, MacOS, iOS, Android, and other architectures such as ARM.
 - Integrated server into the client for P2P communication.
 - Updated and optimized server-side software.
 - UI customization and tweaks.